 Data from the U.S. Environmental Protection Agency (EPA) asserts that of the total 292.4 million tons of municipal solid waste produced, more than 69 million tons were recycled in 2018.
 While recycling is a great thing to do, repurposing is even better.
 After paper and cardboard have been recycled several times, the fibers become too short to bond into new material.
 The next time you take your items to the recycling, consider repurposing some of them.
 Use scrap paper when you can.
 Print double-sided.
 Decorate your shipping boxes and use them the next time you send a gift.

-Rebecca Cohen-Lindfors
+Author: Rebecca Cohen-Lindfors